DavidRBurt/DavidRBurt.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at the University of Cambridge.
-I am supervised by [Professor Carl Edward Rasmussen](http://mlg.eng.cam.ac.uk/carl/) and advised by [Professor Richard E. Turner](http://cbl.eng.cam.ac.uk/Public/Turner/).
+I am joining [Tamara Broderick's](https://tamarabroderick.com/) group at the MIT [Laboratory For Information and Decision Systems](https://lids.mit.edu/) as a postdoc in August 2022.
+Previously, I was a PhD student in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at the University of Cambridge, supervised by [Professor Carl Edward Rasmussen](http://mlg.eng.cam.ac.uk/carl/).
 My research has been mostly in the area of approximate Bayesian inference.
 I am particularly interested in variational inference and scalable Gaussian process regression.